alephgamma/RHCA-study-notes/1_EX447_study_notes.md

 *******
 ```

 5.3.
-Implement loops using structures other than simple lists using lookup plugins and filters: **admin-users.yml**
+Implement loops using structures other than simple lists using lookup plugins and filters:

+File: **admin-users.yml**
 ```
 ---
 admin-users: